postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 ---
 uid: sample-notifypropertychanged
 summary: "This document explains how to implement a custom `INotifyPropertyChanged` aspect using Metalama to reduce boilerplate code in .NET applications, highlighting its implementation and limitations."
-keywords: "INotifyPropertyChanged, data binding, MVVM pattern, aspect,  PropertyChanged event"
+keywords: "INotifyPropertyChanged, OnPropertyChanged, C# implement INotifyPropertyChanged, data binding, MVVM pattern, aspect"
 created-date: 2023-03-28
 modified-date: 2024-09-09
 ---

-# Example: custom INotifyPropertyChanged aspect
+# Implementing INotifyPropertyChanged without boilerplate

 [!metalama-project-buttons .]